About Me

 My Story with the MS Poltergeist

-In the days following, I felt devastated beyond comprehension and was catapulted into a state of angst.
+In the days following, I felt devastated and was catapulted into a state of angst.
 I’d known since a teenager what a future looked like with MS. And I never wanted to be like that.
 It wasn’t simply the knowledge that I had an incurable, degenerative neurological disease; there was also this profound sensation that a gruesome creature had moved into my very sense of being.

 I have read a lot of people have said that their diagnosis altered their life positively.
-It made them want to get healthy, exercise, change their ways for the better.
+It made them want to get healthy, exercise, change their habits for the better.
 For me, I was already really healthy and fit, and was living life to the fullest.
 I had been a person who was grateful for everything my body did for me.
-The disease took so much away from me, and my life, that I saw zero reason why this happened to me.
+The disease took so much away from me, and my life, I saw zero reason why this happened to me.
 But it did.

 This is my story with my MS poltergeist.